rytswd/k8s-website/content/en/blog/_posts/2025-04-23-Kubernetes-v1-33-Release/index.md

 *This is a selection of some of the improvements that are now alpha following the v1.33 release.*

-### Configurable tolerance for Horizontal Pod Autoscalers
+### Configurable tolerance for HorizontalPodAutoscalers

-This feature introduces configurable tolerance for Horizontal Pod Autoscalers to dampen scaling reactions to small metric variations.
+This feature introduces configurable tolerance for HorizontalPodAutoscalers to dampen scaling reactions to small metric variations.

 This work was done as a part of [KEP-4951: Configurable tolerance for Horizontal Pod Autoscalers](https://kep.k8s.io/4951) led by SIG Autoscaling.